Rapid Racking Limited Terms and Conditions

 3.3 If you are a business customer these terms apply to the exclusion of all other terms and conditions including any terms or conditions contained in or referred to in your purchase order, confirmation of order or other document or implied by law, custom, practice or course of dealing or simply as a result of such document being referred to in the contract.

 3.4 How we will accept your order.
-Our acceptance of your order will take place when we issue a written acknowledgement of the order or (if earlier) we perform the services or deliver the goods to you, at which point a contract will come into existence between you and us.
+Our acceptance of your order will take place when we issue a written confirmation of the order or (if earlier) we perform the services or deliver the goods to you, at which point a contract will come into existence between you and us.

 3.5 If we cannot accept your order.
 If we are unable to accept your order, we will inform you of this and will not charge you for the goods or services.
 This might be because the goods are out of stock, because we have identified an error in the price or description of the goods or because we are unable to meet a delivery deadline you have specified.